takuto0126/TMTGEM/doc/TMTGEM_manual_v1_2.md

 ## 4.4 Sample 4: Mediterranean
 Modified mesh generator in TMTGEM can robustly work in very complicated bathymetry area as Mediterranean, where many islands and peninsulas are cut by calculation boundaries.

-in TMTGEM/Mediterranean/flow/

-	$./run_comcot.sh

-in TMTGEM/ Mediterranean /mesh/

-	$./tetmeshgen.sh

-in TMTGEM/ Mediterranean /em/

-	$./run.sh
+Run the sample in the same manner as Tohoku and Chile examples.
 Results are as follows:

 ![Fig14](./images/Fig14.png)